 Debt service on non-indexed mortgage loans is calculated based on a minimum interest rate of 5.5% and a maximum loan term of 40 years, while debt service on indexed mortgages is calculated based on a minimum interest rate of 3% and a maximum loan term of 25 years.

-Borrowing fee is a fixed amount of ISK 55,000.
-The additional cost for each bond in excess of one, each time, is ISK 9,000.
+Borrowing fee is a fixed amount of ISK 55,000. for one document and ISK 9,000 for each bond in excess of one.
+Document preparation fee is ISK 8,000 for each bond.
 The borrower pays the costs of payment ability assessment, credit rating and other costs according to the tariff.
-Registration fees and bank collection costs must be paid by the borrower, ISK 2,500 for each document.

 With equal instalments, the payment load is the highest at the beginning, but the total payments decrease as the loan period progresses.
 At first, the assets will be built up faster than with an annuity.